clicon/clixon-controller-docs/cli.rst

 Templates
 =========
-The controller has a simple template mechanism for applying configurations to several devices at once.
+The controller has a simple configuration template mechanism for applying configurations to several devices at once.
 The template mechanism uses variable substitution.

 Note there may also be templates in the Python API, these are more primitive.

-A limitation is that the template itself need to be entered as XML or JSON, CLI editing is not available.
+A limitation is that the template itself need to be entered as XML.

 .. note::
           You need to enter the template as XML

 Using of a template follows the following steps:

-1) Add a template using the `load` command and commit it
+1) Add a template using the ``load`` command and commit it
 2) Apply the template using variable binding on a set of devices
 3) Commit the change

 Limitations
 -----------
 Templates are added as raw XML.
 The reason is that YANG-binding is not known at the time of template creation.
 To know the YANG, the template needs to be bound to some specific YANG files, or specific devices.